NamanSharma5/chatgpt_mcp_server/README.md

-# chatgpt_mcp_server
+# ChatGPT Memory MCP Server
+*Under MIT License*

-Since ChatGPT has memory it becomes a valuable data source for other models; facilitating a shared memory outside of a single model provider
+Since ChatGPT has memory it becomes a valuable data source for other models; I'm facilitating a shared memory outside of a single model provider.

 To use this MCP server:
 1. Clone the repository